 Scientific tests have found that simple pollution masks are incredibly effective, but how long do masks last?
 Most tests are done with brand new masks, so there’s very little data on used ones.

 And in that data vacuum, people have wildly different ideas about how masks remain effective.
 I’ve seen several people say they only last a day or two, such as this person who emailed me about the question.

 The 30-Day Mask Longevity Test

 It’s not a complete data vacuum.
 We tested a new 3M mask and an 11-day-old 3M one in Beijing and found effectiveness dropped just 1.4%.
 But what happens after 11 days?
-And is this true of all masks or just that particular 3M ones?
+And is this true of all masks or just that particular 3M model?